 - Phishing and malware attacks: You get a message containing a link or an attachment.
-Clicking on it, malware is installed on your device or you are directed to a phishing website designed to steal your personal information or login credentials.
+Clicking on it, malware is installed on your device, or you are directed to a phishing website to steal your personal information or login credentials.

 How WhatsApp Scams Work

-Scammers initiate and conduct WhatsApp scams using a variety of techniques to deceive and manipulate their victims to give them access to personal information, and credentials, or convince victims to make financial transactions.
+Scammers initiate and conduct WhatsApp scams using various techniques to deceive and manipulate their victims to give them access to personal information and credentials or convince them to make financial transactions.

 Here are some of the methods WhatsApp scammers employ:

-- Impersonation: Scammers pretend to be someone you know, such as a friend, family member, or colleague, by using stolen profile pictures or similar names, or government agencies, banks, or well-known companies.
+- Impersonation: Scammers pretend to be someone you know, such as a friend, family member, or colleague, using stolen profile pictures or similar names or government agencies, banks, or well-known companies.

 - Phishing: Phishing involves sending messages with malicious links or attachments that, when clicked, direct you to a fraudulent website that looks very similar to legitimate ones, designed to steal your information, or installs malware on your device, enabling the scammers to access sensitive data or take control of the device.